elasticio/recipes/debitoor_to_bullsender/description.md

-Add your existing and new contacts Debitoor to your Bullsender account
+Add your existing and new contacts from Debitoor to your Bullsender account